 Is it rude to ask someone about how they voted?
 Nope, no way.
 Not if you sandwich it between "How much weight have you gained recently?" and "Do you think you're single because of your personality or your looks?"
 It's all in how you frame the question, you see!

 Now, no offense to Miss Manners (which would merit jail time), but not everyone is capable of sidestepping a volatile personal discussion with a more general political discussion.
 If you've been asked about your political inclinations or choices, it's probably best to give a cheerful dismissal and move on. ("Oh, I'm sick to death of talking politics, unless it's 'House of Cards.'
-Have you seen the new season?")
+Did you watch it?")

-If you're the one dying to know someone's political bend, we really shouldn't encourage you.
-As we've implied, it's no more your business to inquire casually about someone's weight than it is to ask where they stand on the latest gun restriction initiative.
-You also should be aware that in many states in the U.S., you're specifically not allowed to do any campaigning in or near a polling area [source: National Association of Secretaries of State].
+You also should be aware that in many states in the U.S., you're specifically not allowed to do any campaigning in or near a polling area [source: National Conference of State Legislatures].
 That doesn't mean you'll be thrown in the gulag if you ask who someone voted for (or volunteer the information about yourself), but it's something to be aware of if you're hanging out at polling places and trying to persuade folks to vote for the countywide cat-leash law.

 But Britain is a different story.
 Talking about the election in a polling place — period — is off limits.
 If you're so much as speaking with your spouse about whether to vote for the city councilman who wants to ban recycling or the city councilwoman who wants to ban trash collection, you'll be asked to go outside [source: BBC].
 Also, you can't vote if you're a major royal.
 So if you run into Prince William at the grocery store, don't ask him who he voted for.
 It's doubly rude.

 Originally Published: Jun 8, 2015